-Is looking at Lafayette homes on the market on your radar for 2021?
+Looking at homes for sale in Lafayette, CA?
 Whether you are a first-time homebuyer or a homeowner looking to upgrade to a larger home, avoiding typical buyer missteps will help you get the most out of the experience and find a home you love at a price you can live with.
 Here are seven mistakes to watch out for when you’re ready to start the buying process.

 1. Not working with a local realtor

 Think you can save a little money by looking for Lafayette homes on your own?
 Some homebuyers mistakenly believe that working with an agent will cost them more money.
 What they don’t realize is that realtors make their money from the sellers, not the buyers.
 A realtor can save you thousands of dollars, as well as your valuable time and energy, by helping to craft the winning offer and by knowing which contingencies to ask for.
 If you attempt to buy a home without having your own agent, you will be working exclusively with the seller’s agent, whose job is to get the most money out of the house.
 By hiring your agent, you will have a professional in your corner who can guide you through the entire home buying process.